kingzamzon/docs/docs/pkp/wallets/intro.md

 For the most up to date SDK documentation, check out the [Lit JS SDK V2 API docs](https://js-sdk.litprotocol.com/).
 For references to the Lit Actions functions which can be accessed inside a Lit Action via the `Lit.Actions` object, check out the [Lit Actions](http://actions-docs.litprotocol.com/) API docs.

-If you need some Polygon Mumbai Tokens to [mint](https://explorer.litprotocol.com/mint-pkp) a PKP, fill out this [form](https://forms.gle/hcvh7VbS83DokBSE9).
+Need some `LIT` test tokens to mint a PKP?
+Get some from the [faucet](https://faucet.litprotocol.com/)!

 :::